bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+yj_nearbyglasses. attempting to detect smart glasses nearby and warn you: https://github.com/yjeanrenaud/yj_nearbyglasses

+Textream is a free macOS teleprompter app for streamers, interviewers, and presenters.
+It highlights your script in real-time as you speak, displayed in a beautiful Dynamic Island overlay.
+With extensible features: https://github.com/f/textream

 Speakr is a personal, self-hosted web application designed for transcribing audio recordings: https://github.com/murtaza-nasir/speakr

 Instagram Oldest Posts.
 Browser-based OSINT tool for finding and exporting the oldest posts from Instagram profiles: https://github.com/Provereno-Media/instagram-oldest-posts